Last reviewed: 7 May 2026

 When should bleeding between periods be checked?

-Bleeding between periods should be assessed if it occurs frequently, becomes heavy, or is accompanied by other symptoms.
+Bleeding between periods should be assessed promptly if it occurs frequently, becomes heavy, lasts more than a few days, is accompanied by pain or occurs after sex or after menopause.

 Can fibroids cause heavy bleeding?